cifanip/TBFsolver/README.md

 # TBFsolver
 DNS Turbulent Bubbly Flow solver

-TBFsolver is a highly accurate and parallelised solver for Direct Numerical Simulation (DNS) of turbulent bubble-laden channel flow.
+TBFsolver is a massively parallel solver for Direct Numerical Simulation (DNS) of turbulent bubble-laden channel flow.
 See [P. Cifani - Highly scalable DNS solver for turbulent bubble-laden channel flow](https://www.sciencedirect.com/science/article/pii/S0045793018303311) for more details.

 ## COPYING
 TBFsolver is distributed under the terms of the General Public License.
 See the file COPYING for details.